 - Carrying a high-risk pregnancy

 Then you may want to avoid massage or consult with your doctor first.
 Your therapist may require a note from your OB-GYN authorizing massage therapy.

-Q: What are the benefits to having a massage while pregnant?
+What are the benefits of having a massage while pregnant?

 Massages can help you relax and feel great during pregnancy.
 In general, massage can be a great way to relieve pain and boost your body’s immune system.
 Additionally, a few studies have suggested that massage during pregnancy can:

 - Reduce levels of norepinephrine and cortisol – hormones that indicate stress